UNFAOstatistics/gisfao/README.md

 1. **World Country Polygons** `fao_world` - class `SpatialPolygonDataFRame`
 2. **World Country Polygons Centroids** `fao_world_centroids` - class `SpatialPointDataFRame`

+See vignette at **<https://github.com/muuankarski/gisfao/blob/master/vignettes/gisfao_vignette.md>** for more detailed examples.

 <!--
 There are no function  only one function `load_fao_shape` that requires one attribute `region` that accept the fao regions as values.
 Default is `world` that returns the shapefile as whole.